Press enter or spacebar to select a desired language.

 Young Women's Leadership Academy-SAISD

-Jazelle Puente is a sophomore at the Young Women's Leadership Academy.
-She was born and raised in San Antonio, Texas and is a Spurs fan through and through.
-She hopes to one day attend Harvard Law School.
-She is very interested in the law field and desires to be able to pursue becoming a lawyer, judge or politician.
-In her free time, she enjoys hanging out with friends and family, trying new things, reading, watching her current favorite show, volunteering to help her local community, and practicing sports.
+Jazelle Puente is a senior at the Young Women's Leadership Academy.
+She was born and raised in San Antonio, Texas, and is a diehard Spurs fan.
+She hopes to attend Harvard Law School one day.
+She is very interested in the legal field and desires to pursue a career as a lawyer, judge, or politician.
+In her free time, she enjoys spending time with friends and family, trying new things, reading, watching her current favorite show, volunteering to help her local community, and participating in sports.
+Her ambition, curiosity, and dedication to service drive her to make a lasting impact in both her community and future profession.
+Jazelle is excited to embrace the challenges and opportunities that lie ahead.

 Audrey Samora